Thomas Reis: Samsunspor

 On 12 June 2024, Reis has been the head coach of Süper Lig club Samsunspor, succeeding Markus Gisdol.
 In his first season with Samsunspor, Reis achieved significant success, guiding the team to a strong performance in the first half of the league.
 Samsunspor finished the first half of the 2024–25 Süper Lig season in 3rd place, demonstrating solid form and positioning themselves as one of the top teams in the league.
 Despite facing a transfer ban during the 2024–25 season, the team remarkably finished third in the Süper Lig, securing qualification for the UEFA Europa League for the first time in the club’s history.
 As a result, Samsunspor will compete in the Europa League play-off round in the 2025–26 season.

+Ludogorets Razgrad

+On 14 July 2026, Reis was appointed as head coach of Bulgarian First League club Ludogorets Razgrad.

+Trabzonspor

+On 17 September 2026, Reis was appointed as head coach of Trabzonspor.
+In his first match with the club on 19 September, Trabzonspor defeated defending champions Galatasaray 4–0 in a Süper Lig match.